jon-harper/OmniBox/docs/assembly/hsi_tips.md

 ### Practice Block

 If you are using inserts for the first time, print at least one [:material-git: practice block][git_hsi_practice].
-Experience with inserts saves time and lowers the chances of printed part damage.
+Experience with inserts saves time and lowers the chances of damaging printed parts.

 These blocks have holes in two orientations: flat and set at a 50 degree angle.
 The holes are identical in shape to those used in the case.
 Practice putting inserts in both types of holes until comfortable with the procedure.

 ## Procedure